icyTan/portfolio2019/src/pages/bfbc2.md

 Finally, on the about page, we originally had 2 become a member Buttons.
 Users said they’d be more likely to select something if it was right after the introduction.
 As the news section draws their attention away from the bottom button.

-We took these testing notes and changes into the digital world, by making wireframes in [Sketch](https://www.sketch.com/).
+We took these testing notes and changes into the digital world, by making wireframes in [**Sketch**](https://www.sketch.com/).

 #### Mid fidelity prototypes iterations

-After we built out our wireframes in Sketch, we tested again with them with a focus on the content of the pages and with the logical flow of more detailed components.
+After we built out our wireframes in Sketch, we tested again with them with a focus on the **content** of the pages and with the logical flow of more detailed components.
 For example like our quick exit button.

-Because quick exit has to be easily accessible, we looked at general conventions for where to put the button on screen.
+Because quick exit has to be easily **accessible**, we looked at general conventions for where to put the button on screen.
 Conventionally on Windows computers close is on the right and most users on phones are right handed, so we wanted to place it on the right.

 > The problem is, search is also conventionally on the right.

-If we put them together people in a hurry to quickly exit may accidentally click the search button, therefore quick exit should be isolated from other buttons to avoid accidents.
+If we put them together people in a hurry to quickly exit may **accidentally** click the search button, therefore quick exit should be **isolated** from other buttons to avoid accidents.

 ![From mid to high fi of our navigation bar](../images/bfbc/1__OtYhd8FDOzR__PL3aSw7Fwg.png)